-A sum of brightness in every pixel of the object.
+SumBrightness is defined as the sum of brightness in every pixel of the object.

-SumDensity OBJ , ROI , MAN , FLD
+SumDensity OBJ, ROI, MAN, FLD

-A sum of individual optical densities (O.D.) of each pixel in the measured area.
+SumDensity is the sum of individual optical densities (0.D.) of each pixel in the area being measured.
 This feature describes, for instance, the amount of a substance in biological sections.
 Optical density is evaluated according to the following formula: